kujishishiki/Mechatronics-Curriculum/README.md

 - **Programming for Engineers**

   - [ ] Data-Structures and Algorithms
-  - [ ] Software Architecture and Practices
+  - [ ] Software Architecture and Best Practices
   - [ ] Python
   - [ ] C/C++
   - [ ] Rust